How to Fix Git Merge Conflicts: Step-by-Step Guide With Examples

 git merge feature/user-authentication

-If there are no conflicts, Git completes the merge automatically and you're done.
-If conflicts exist, you'll see output like this:
+If there are no conflicts, Git completes it automatically.
+If there are, you'll see:

 Auto-merging src/auth/login.js